fityannugroho/idn-area/docs/installation.md

 - Run `docker compose up` command to build and run the app.

-  > If you change any environment variables, you need to rebuild the image using `docker compose up --build` command.
+  > If you change the database provider, you need to rebuild the Docker image using `docker compose up --build` command.

 - Finish